martinkearn/Content/Blogs/Blazor Checkbox Group.md

 This is an elegant Blazor solution for ensuring that at least one of many checkboxes are checked.

-The solution uses built-in validation, conventions and data annotations.
+The solution uses built in validation, conventions and data annotations.